 Concretely, we consider four supplementary strategies in which the circuit is initialized with some fixed active gates that generate photons (single- or two-mode squeezers) and the agent is only allowed to choose gates that are passive (phase shifter and beam splitter) for the rest of the episode.
 The specific initialization of each strategy is described in \cref{app:circuits}.
 These new strategies avoid the unnecessary action choices present in the first strategy because the circuit is initialized in a state containing photons in each mode.
 Additionally, the risk of too large squeezing parameters is reduced by the presence of at most one squeezer per mode.
 This constraint also favors experimentally realistic setups as chaining squeezing operations appears challenging.
 It should be noted that despite limiting the agent to passive gates only, these strategies are not restrictive.
 Indeed, the Euler decomposition (c.f. \cref{app:quantopt}) guarantees that an arbitrary circuit initialized in the vacuum can always be reproduced by a circuit initialized with squeezers and completed by only passive gates.
 Finally, by reducing the size of the action space, such strategies can favour the learning process of the agent.

 In order to identify the most suitable of these exploration strategies, we test them on random circuits.
 Namely, we construct circuits by appending successively uniformly chosen random gates from the chosen set until the circuit depth $n_\mathrm{circuit}$ is reached.
 With no reliance on neural networks, such a random search is light on computational resource and, therefore, allows for the automated exploration of many more circuits in a given time.
 In particular, a random exploration may provide a circuit yielding a suitable CHSH score.
-This exploration is however unstructured and less scalable.
+This exploration is however unstructured and may become less effective as the size of the search space grows.
 In our case, we use the result of this investigation to identify the most suitable exploration strategies for reinforcement learning (see Appendix B for more details).

 Further preliminary tests also show that circuits with $N=3$ and $N=5$ modes return weak results.
 We thus focus our automated search on circuits with $N=4$ and $N=6$ modes.